Sarah-Hesham-2022/Sarah-Hesham-2022/README.md

 ## Hi there 👋

-I am interested in utilizing computational techniques and research methodologies to address industry challenges, drive innovation and solve complex problems, always open to new opportunities that offer continuous learning, professional growth, and the chance to apply cutting-edge technologies in a dynamic environment.
+I am interested in utilizing computational techniques and research methodologies to address industry challenges, drive innovation and solve complex problems, I am always open to new opportunities that offer continuous learning, professional growth, and the chance to apply cutting-edge technologies in a dynamic environment.

 ## About me